-Fully-loaded O&M costs are added to distribution marginal capital costs to determine the systems.
+Fully-loaded O&M costs are added to distribution marginal capital costs to determine the total marginal costs for the Medium Pressure Distribution and High Pressure Distribution systems.
 Table 5 presents the total marginal costs for the Medium Pressure Distribution systems.